What’s your opinion of astrology? Do you feel strongly about it one way or another?

 Growing up, I knew nothing about astrology.
 I didn’t even know my own sun sign, let alone the intricacies of star chart interpretation.
 That changed when I went to college and was introduced to many new theories about the universe.

 I met my three best friends during college.
-None of them are friends with each other, and all three women have vastly different personalities.
+None of them are friends with each other, and all three women have very different backgrounds, personalities, and aspirations.
 One is studying for med school, one is a teacher at a Montessori school, and one has launched her career as an actor.

 The common denominator in my friendships is that we’ve all developed a bond over astrology.
 The topic sprang up organically and independently with all three of my friends.
 I wonder why?